maratai/craftery/arts_crafts/art_instruction.md

 - Rockhe Kim. *Rockhe Kim's Line Drawing Technique*, Vols.
 1-2.
 - Gary Martin with Steve Rude. *The Art of Comic Book Inking*.
 Terrific examples.
 Thanks to Gavin Michelli for the rec! **Recommended**.
 - Shawn Martinbrough. *How to Draw Noir Comics: The Art and Technique of Visual Storytelling*.
 A masterclass.
 This is advanced and does not step through beginner material first. **Recommended**.
+- Usborne Books. *Write and Draw Your Own Comics*.
+This is aimed at children but listen, I stan for Usborne's offerings forever.

 ## Comics: Figure Drawing
 - Daniel Cooney. *The Complete Guide to Figure Drawing for Comics and Graphic Novels*. **to-read**